nicholas-maltbie/OpenKCC/Documentation/manual/kcc-design/kcc-user-stories.md

 * Configuring bounces and slide like motion.
 * Identifying steps and stepping up when needed.
-* Configuring the collider shape and cast interactions
+* Configuring the collider shape and cast interactions.
+* Support restricting movement to lower dimension.

 ## Designing an API